 - In-state and out-of-state tuition waiver (mandatory fees are not included)

 - Experience 3-4 laboratory rotations prior to choosing a research mentor

 - Participate in a colloquium course designed to teach graduate school survival skills

-- Travel funds are available to attend a national scientific conference
+- Travel funds to defray the cost to attend a national scientific conference

 - a cohort of likeminded peers